PetterTech/DemoStuff/Mermaid/README.md

 # Mermaid examples

 This folder contains examples of Mermaid diagrams.
-Just random things you can do with Mermaid, like this thing:
+Just random things you can do with Mermaid, like the thing down below.
+The code in this folder have been referenced in this video: https://youtu.be/qGsQolMh9zE

 ``` mermaid
 flowchart LR